 Do you want to become a private investigator, or are you planning to hire one?
 Or are you just curious to know if what you see about private investigators in movies is true?

 Private investigators are professionals who are good at finding information.
 Someone hires them to make findings of some other third party.

 Attorneys, insurance claims adjusters, employers, human resources managers, parents, employees, landlords, and people who use dating sites are all those who frequently request social media investigations from private investigators.

 Private investigators can conduct stakeouts and follow individuals to learn more about their movements and what they might be doing.
 They do a legal search through a database online to run a social media investigation to get information and social media evidence on criminal records, marriages and divorces, mortgage records, romantic partners, and voter registrations.
 They may be able to look through the trash if it is legal in that location and not on private property.

 They can also interview friends, family members, associates, and neighbors to learn more about the person or find out where they might be.
-Any of this information can be used to build a case and to find out as much as possible about the subject they’re keeping an eye on.
+Any of this information can be used to build a case and find out as much as possible about the subject they’re examining.
 They can gather the information over time and then report back to the person who hired them with all the information they have found.

 The time needed to perform a social media investigation depends on the scope of the investigation.
 In most cases, it takes investigators several hours to conduct a social media investigation.
 Once the investigation is complete, the investigator will create the report to document their findings for the client, often within a day or two.

 The traditional way private investigators do their business usually involves gathering evidence through surveillance, physical evidence such as written documents, or pictures such as those that law enforcement agencies use.